loafey/master-thesis/Thesis/TODO/Minor.md

     you mean something different, just refer back and introduce your new synonyms (positive fragment for Value, etc.).

-  - [ ] Fig. 12: static function: make sure "*" and "A" are close together

 ## 4 Compiling Lithium
 - 4.1 Transformations
   - [ ] "The first three phases": I suggest you remake this paragraph into a